 - Unwanted pregnancies

 Some women have reported device displacement, where an Essure insert moves into the uterus, colon, abdomen, or lower pelvis and becomes embedded there.
 This can be especially dangerous and may require surgery.

 Bayer claims their device is safe and the complications women are experiencing are to be expected after any sterilization procedure.
 However, patients say that they were not properly warned of the potential for harsh side effects and feel that their ongoing health problems are being disregarded.
 Many are seeking compensation for medical bills, pain and suffering, and lost quality of life.
 In September 2015, the safety of Essure was reviewed by the FDA, but the device remains on the market.

 Schedule a Free Case Review

 If you believe that you deserve justice for harm caused by this device, contact Ward Black Law today for a free case review.
 We are located in Greensboro, NC, but assist patients across the country.
-Our defective medical device attorneys can answer your questions and help determine the viability of your claim.
+Our defective medical device attorneys can help you know if you may be entitled to compensation.
 If you need representation, we will put our medical lawsuit experience to work for you, serving as your powerful voice through this challenging time.
 Call us today at 336-333-2244 or toll-free at 877-256-1214.